-Pork loins were purchased at 48 h post-mortem from a local butcher shop, cut into $30 \times 30 \times 30$ (width $\times$ length $\times$ height) mm cubes.
+Pork loins were purchased at 48 h post-mortem from a local butcher shop, and cut into 30×30×30 (width×length×height)

+mm cubes.
 Total 48 samples were covered with kitchen wrap twice.
-To record the change in temperature in the samples, T-type thermocouples were applied to the surface of the samples, and the surface temperature of the samples was recorded every 1 min during cooling.
-A data logger (Data Acquisition-MX 100, Yokogawa, Tokyo, Japan) was used to confirm the temperature of the samples was appropriate and ascertain whether the sample was frozen or not.
+To record the change in temperature in the samples, Ttype thermocouples were applied to the surface of the samples, and the surface temperature of the samples was recorded every 1 min during cooling.
+A data logger (Data Acquisition-MX 100, Yokogawa, Tokyo, Japan) was used to confirm that the temperature of the samples was appropriate and ascertain whether the sample was frozen or not.
 Fresh pork loin was used as the control.

-90 Temperature treatments
+Temperature treatments

-91 Each twelve samples were subjected to four types of cooling treatments.
-Each 6 samples were placed into an expanded polystyrene box (20 mm thickness) for physicochemical 92 analysis after 8 and 16 days.
-Refrigeration treatment (3°C) was conducted in a refrigerator 93 94 (R-F875HBSW, LG Electronics, Seoul, Korea) that was set at 3°C. Supercooling treatment was conducted in a refrigerator (K417SS13, LG Electronics, Seoul, Korea) controlled with a 95 4-day cycle stepwise algorithm.
-Initially, the temperature was set to -1°C and reduced by 96 97 0.5 °C every 0.5 day four times.
-After reaching -3 °C, the temperature was maintained at -3 °C for 2 days.
+Each twelve samples were subjected to four types of cooling treatments.
+Each 6 samples were placed into an expanded polystyrene box (20 mm thickness) for physicochemical analysis after 8 and 16 days.
+Refrigeration treatment (3°C) was conducted in a refrigerator (R-F875HBSW, LG Electronics, Seoul, Korea) that was set at 3°C. Supercooling treatment was conducted in a refrigerator (K417SS13, LG Electronics, Seoul, Korea) controlled with a 4-day cycle stepwise algorithm.
+Initially, the temperature was set to -1° C and reduced by 0.5°C every 0.5 day four times.
+After reaching -3° C, the temperature was maintained at -3° C for 2 days.
 This algorithm was repeated every 4 days.
-Freezing treatments were performed at 98 -3°C and -18°C. Freezing treatment was conducted using refrigerators (K417SS13) set to -99 3°C and in a refrigerator (R-F875HBSW) set to -18°C to compare the effect of the 100 temperature between the supercooling and freezing treatments.
-The boxes were unpacked every eight days for physicochemical analysis.
+Freezing treatments were performed at -3° C and -18° C. Freezing treatment was conducted using refrigerators (K417SS13, LG Electronics) set to -3° C and in a refrigerator (R-F875HBSW, LG Electronics) set to -18° C to compare the effect of the temperature between the supercooling and freezing treatments.
+The boxes were unpacked at the end of storage for physicochemical analysis.
 Frozen samples were thawed at 3°C for 0.75 days prior to analysis.

-105 Quality characteristics
+Quality characteristics

-106 Drip loss
+Drip loss